morten-olsen/with-ssm/README.md

 ### 🚀 Deployment Considerations

-- Don't deploy `.env` files with your application if they contain SSM references
+- Don't deploy `.env` files with your application if they contain SSM references, and you have not added SSM resolution using `with-ssm`
 - Consider using native AWS parameter resolution in production environments
 - The tool requires AWS credentials configured (via AWS CLI, IAM roles, or environment variables)